 Back in the 1990s consumer debt just wasn't as big a deal and the subsequent change to a greatly indebted populace has really big political implications.
 Against a backdrop of decades of steadily declining wages in real terms people increasingly started to borrow money to support their standard of living.
 But during the election campaign in 1995 the electorate hadn't come to see holding massive amounts of debt as "normal" and didn't expect their elected officials to take on large amounts of debt either.
 This political debate was in an era before deficit spending became widespread and politically normalized.
 The whole rules of the game so to speak were that the budget should balance, this had seemed to be the convention in the aftermath of the Whitlam Government Dismissal, an Australian constitutional crisis that came about in large part because of poorly managed government budgets, when the supply bill wouldn't be passed the government looked to get financing from other sources.
 The subsequent Loans affair where the government didn't go through the proper channels in its efforts to acquire a $4 billion loan were scandalous.
 If you adjust for inflation such a loan would be at least $20 billion AUD when priced in 2021 dollars but the size of the loan that sparked a constitutional crisis in the 1970s seems small compared to the current day government debt.

 Speaking of Whitlam's era, many in my parents generation had free university degrees courtesy of the Whitlam governments policy directly paying upfront and in full all tuition costs.
 Now we have the Higher Education Contribution Scheme (commonly referred to by the acronym HECS which always reminds me of the word "hex"), which is just yet another acronym that represents another form of debt that the younger people in the country are carrying.
 With student loans not only do we see another example where debt has become normalized but a growing debt burden is also becoming common.
-Student loans are often large loans to people who are completely un-creditworthy which is normalizing unproductive debt.
+Student loans are often large loans to people who are completely un-creditworthy which is normalizing unproductive debt even if the debt happens to be worth it for some degrees.
 We also increasingly see a system where a degree is becoming a requirement for entry into jobs, even if those jobs have no real need for a degree.
 We indoctrinate kids in high school that they must go to to university and get a degree in order to get a good career (which really is bullshit and threatens the very foundations of the prosperity of the nation but this is a topic for another post).
 The system promises that going to university will make you more money while simultaneously avoiding putting the finance skills on the curriculum that would allow students to make an informed calculation themselves of whether all the undischeargeable debt they are about to take on will actually be worth it.
 We tell kids that they must take on large amounts of debt but we don't teach them what debt is and how the financial system in which they are about to be indebted to works.
 The fact that student loans in many parts of the world cannot be discharged via bankruptcy has some very interesting parallels to debt peonage, something that people just don't talk about anywhere near enough.
 Frankly the whole concept isn't something we should be normalizing but yet we push our youngest through this system.

 At a larger scale when you loan huge amounts of money to people who are not creditworthy you have a situation where most of the loans would end up delinquent or in default.